What YourFriend Paul Is

 “They” finally came up with a name for personal pages that don't really serve a purpose.
 It turns out that it's a "vanity page", so I guess I'll have to accept that that's what this website is.

-It just keeps getting bigger and older and having more obsolete parts.
-I hate getting rid of the stuff I put up years ago because it reminds me of what was popular at that stage of web design.
+The site keeps getting bigger and older and having more obsolete parts.
+I hate getting rid of the stuff I put up years ago because the old pages reminds me of what was popular at that stage of web design.
 The way things are going, soon I'll have to have two "The Old Site" sections just to give me somewhere to keep all the old, old stuff that probably doesn't even work anymore.

 Please remember that some of these pages were made very long ago.
 I don't update them and some of them won't display right in "modern" browsers.

 This site used to be called "The Missing Links".
 Now you'll know why it's there if you see that somewhere.
 It means that I either haven't updated the page, or that I missed the link during the last update.

 Who YourFriendPaul Is

 For a long time my name didn't appear on my website.
 Being anonymous seemed good — what if I put up something controversial?
 I guess those concerns are gone now.